 If you’re feeling overwhelmed by debt from multiple credit cards, you may find relief in consolidating.
-Learn how to consolidate credit card debt, the pros and cons of each method, and see which option works best for you.
+Learn how credit card debt consolidation works, the pros and cons of each method, and see which option works best for you.

 When consolidating credit debt:

 - Look into a debt management plan

 - Reduce debt on your own